-Baby is a lot closer to talking the talk like a big kid, and he may be closer to walking the walk, too!
+Baby is a lot closer to talking the talk like a big kid, and they may be closer to walking the walk, too!
 Between 9 months and a year old, many babies start pulling themselves up into a standing position from the floor, when there’s something near them that they can hold onto for support, like the couch, a table, or your leg.

-Baby is also probably continuing with his adventure into solid foods.
+Baby is also probably continuing with their adventure into solid foods.
 It’s very common for babies to resist solids, even if they used to be big fans of the mush.
 If Baby has been, or starts, putting up a fight about food, try switching up the flavors or textures.
 After 7 months or so, most babies are able to move on to less mushy foods, so you can consider working in some foods that more closely resemble the foods that you eat.

-- Goes from tummy to sitting on his own: Slow down there, Baby!
+- Goes from tummy to sitting on their own: Slow down there, Baby!
 By 9 months or so, many babies are able to turn from their stomachs to a sitting position.
 All.
 By.
 Themselves.
 And to think that just a few short months ago, Baby was lying there with those big eyes, doing not much more than pooping and crying.